 Accreditation Standards and Processes

-The DAA Accreditation Standards and Processes were substantially reviewed in 2016 in line with emerging changes in the university/education sector for health professions, with input from stakeholders including Universities, dietitians, and the broader public.
+The DAA Accreditation Standards and Processes were substantially reviewed during 2016 in line with emerging changes in the university/education sector for health professions, with input from stakeholders including Universities, dietitians, and the broader public.
 Please find the revised documents below, released January 2017.
 The current fee schedule for accreditation is also available below.

 The Accreditation Standards are now described as six distinct Standards.
 The information below summarises the key differences in the new Standards, with reference to the relevant section of the previous DAA Manual for Accreditation of Dietetic Programs (the Manual).